lsms-worldbank/adodown/src/vignettes/web-documenation-using-github-actions.md

 anything is pushed to the `main` branch.
 Not that a merge to the `main` branch is considered a push.

+## Optional steps

+### Add a your own logo icon

+The [R tool adodownr](https://github.com/arthur-shaw/adodown) used to build this web documentation allows you to add a custom logo to the web browser tab of your web documentation.
+To do so, save the logo in a square sized `.png` file called `logo.png`.
+Save the file in `/src/dev/assets/logo.png`.
+Push the file to the repo and then the web documentation will be recreated with this logo in the web browser tab.

 ## Web documentation in other locations

-It is possible to use the `adodown` tools to generate web documentation even when not using a GitHub repository to host the code or when not using GitHub pages to host documentation.
+It is possible to use the `adodown(r)` tools to generate web documentation even when not using a GitHub repository to host the code or when not using GitHub pages to host documentation.
-However, then you need to install the R-tool adodown on your own computer, and run it yourself to build the website.
+However, then you need to install the R-tool `adodownr` on your own computer, and run it yourself to build the website.
-See the documentation for the R-tool adodown (TODO: ADD LINK) for how to do that.
+See the documentation for adodownr for more [details](https://github.com/lsms-worldbank/adodownr).